russiantux/osolo_nodejs/README.md

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+## Special thanks to:
+My friend [Andrey](https://github.com/andreybutenko) for suggesting I use socket.io My friend Austin for helping me pick out a name for this program and for also helping me test this with his minecraft server.